Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 1. Graphites – Top Grade Medicine

 Graphites is a top recommended homeopathic medicine for managing cases of scalp eczema.
 Firstly, this medicine is indicated when crusty eruptions appear all over the scalp.
+The eruptions ooze sticky fluid.
 The eruptions are painful and sore to touch.
 Matting of hair happens due to crust formation.
 The scalp is itchy.
 Burning sensation is felt on the scalp on the top of the head.
 Secondly, this medicine is indicated for flakiness or scaliness on the head.
 It is accompanied by itching.
-Next, this medicine is prominent for managing eruptions on scalp that ooze fluid.
-The fluid is sticky.
-In some cases, pus may ooze out from the eruptions.

 2. Arsenic Album – For Eczema With Eruptions Covered With Flakes